Robert Hay Barrister

 Read more →

 • There is a translation key (widget) on the mirrored blog for ease of reading for non-English speaking members of the public or professionals.
-The mirrored blog can be found at http://roberthaybarrister.blogspot.com.au/ It is extraordinary how often lawyers overlook the cardinal rule when dealing with land: anything intended to have legal effect must be in writing.
-See:
+The mirrored blog can be found at http://roberthaybarrister.blogspot.com.au/ When premises are sold the question often arises as to whether a tenant can enforce covenants contained in the lease against the new owner?
+At common…

 Read more →